metagenlab/MeSS/README.md

 MeSS offers the possibility to generate multiple mock communities using the same set of assembly files in the same directory.
 For this, the user has to set up one configuration file per mock community and change the community_name accordingly.
-The user can also control the read percentage attributed to each superkingdom, by changing percentage values in the proportion_reads dictionary.
-If the user has set read percentages manually, this dictionary is not used.
 #### Replicates parameters
 The user has the option to te create a set of replicates for one community.
 Each replicate read number can be drawn from a normal distribution with a standard deviation set in the sd_read_num parameter.
 #### Random seeds
 The MeSS workflow uses random seeds for read generation and read shuffling.
-To ensure reproducible results, one can give the set_seed parameter a fixed number.
+To ensure reproducible results, one can give the seed parameter a fixed number.

 #### Sequencing run params
 MeSS offers the possibility to select art_illumina or pbsim2 to simulate illumina and long reads respecitvely.